xtralifecloud/node-slate/source/includes/index.md

 ## Get an index

-> To insert or modify an index, use this code:
+> To get an index, use this code:

 ```cpp
 #include "CIndexManager.h"